bburt-rh/ocp-preview/README.md

 Script to build and deploy openshift docs to a file server.

+Prerequisites:

+* Request access to a local Red Hat file share server, for example, `file.emea.redhat.com`, and configure passwordless SSH access to the server.

-To install:
+To install the script:

 * Copy `ocp-preview` script to `/usr/local/bin`
 * `chmod a+x /usr/local/bin/ocp-preview`
-* Create a config file: `vi ~/.ocp-preview` and update with your config details, for example:
+* Create a config file: `~/.ocp-preview` and update with your file server config details, for example:

 ```
 [user]